blukatdevelopment/UnchainedWorldsOld/character_creation/classes/priest.md

 #### Preparing Spells
-Before you sleep at night, you may perform a prayer to request a number of spells equal to your wisdom modifier.
+Before you sleep at night, you may perform a prayer to request a number of spells equal to half your priest level (rounded down) plus your wisdom modifier, minimum of one spell.
 You may select these spells from the priest spell list, and they must be first level or higher.
 You may only cast spells that you have prepared.